skynyrd/aws-csaa-prep-notes/services/Databases/db.md

 * You can create read replicas of Multi AZ source dbs.
 * Can be promoted to be their own databases.
 This breaks the replication.
 * You can have a read replica in a second region.
+* Replicating data from primary RDS instance to secondary RDS instance is free.